 Removing an Official from Office Through Direct Vote

-A chief petitioner begins the recall process by filing the following forms with the appropriate elections filing officer:
+A chief petitioner begins the recall process by filing the following form:

 To view or print the documents, install the latest Adobe Reader, which is available free.